PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 difference may barely be measurable unless you have many different styles in your workbook.

-Prior to PHPExcel 1.7.0 duplicateStyleArray() was the recommended method for styling a cell range, but this method has now been deprecated since getStyle() has started to accept a cell range.

 ### Number formats

 You often want to format numbers in Excel.
 For example you may want a